Members visit free all year! Purchase and visit today.

 Avoid the line!
 Print your tickets at home.

 The Philadelphia Zoo has two groups of colobus monkeys.
-The first group is housed in the Colobus exhibit, and includes:
+The first group is housed in the Colobus exhibit at the south end of the zoo, and includes:

 Chua: Male, born August 12, 2001 at Utah’s Hogle Zoo.
 He arrived here on October 17, 2012.

-The second group is a single pair living in the Rare Animal Conservation Center.
+We also have a smaller group living in the Rare Animal Conservation Center.

 Coleus: Female, born on April 18, 1986 at the Stone Zoo in Stoneham, Massachusetts.
 She arrived here on June 6, 1991.